puppetlabs/puppet-docs/source/background/ssl/cert_anatomy.markdown

     X509v3 Extended Key Usage: critical
         TLS Web Server Authentication, TLS Web Client Authentication

 This defines the things the certificate can be used for.
-If you've read the [series of background articles on SSL][series_index], there should be no major surprises here.
+If you've read the [series of background articles on SSL][index], there should be no major surprises here.
 However, one note is that both agent and master certificates have both server and client authentication listed.
 This is because:

 * The puppet master cert is also used by puppet agent running on the puppet master node, in order to request a catalog.
 (From itself, but rules are rules: it still uses HTTPS to do so.)
 * The puppet master server process can sometimes act as a client, requesting services provided by a PuppetDB server, a different puppet master server, or another HTTPS service.